sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 transaction processes, Flex creates a [PaymentIntent](/background/payment-intents/) for the total price of the transaction.
 Once the PaymentIntent is confirmed, Stripe preauthorizes the sum from the customer's payment method.
-In other words even though the sum is not paid out from the customer's card, it is reserved and not available to be used by the customer.
+In other words, even though the sum is not paid out from the customer's card, it is reserved and not available to be used by the customer.